Marc Delafontaine

-Marc Delafontaine (March 31, 1837/1838, Céligny, Switzerland–1911) was a Swiss chemist and spectroscopist who was involved in discovering and investigating some of the rare earth elements.
+Marc Delafontaine (1837, or 31 March 1838, Céligny, Switzerland–1911) was a Swiss chemist and spectroscopist who was involved in discovering and investigating some of the rare earth elements.

 Career

 Delafontaine studied with Jean Charles Galissard de Marignac at the University of Geneva.
 He also worked at the University of Geneva.

 Delafontaine moved to the United States of America, arriving in New York in 1870, and later becoming a naturalized citizen.

 He taught in Chicago, Illinois at city high schools, and at a women's college.